 The funding provided through this CDC/DHHS grant program allowed Boisvert, and other regional partners in the Regional Coordinating Council to brainstorm transportation options that would best fit their region.

-One of the projects will be a subsidized low-income vehicle repair program offering free inspection and repairs up to $1,000 for those who are eligible which will be based on an application process.
+One of the projects will be a vehicle inspection program offering free inspection and repairs up to $1,000 for those who are eligible which will be based on an application process.

 Vouchers will help in covering costs of a vehicle that is their prime resource for transportation to and from their place of employment.
 Bellen’s Service Center located in Conway will be the service center to accept this voucher program.